 Zoom Meetings plans include:

-Pro – Most corporate meetings go for longer than 40 minutes.
+Pro – Most meetings go for longer than 40 minutes.
 Zoom is literally banking on this fact.
 So to reasonably host virtual corporate meetings, you’ll need a paid plan.
 The Pro Plan is the first option and costs $14.99/month/license.
 It is highly recommended for small teams.

 With this plan, you can host group meetings for up to 100 participants.
 You can increase the number of participants up to 1000 people if you opt for the Large Meetings add-on starting at $50 per month.
 Either way, you’ll be able to host group meetings for up to 30 hours and even stream your sessions on social media.
-Additionally, you get 1 GB cloud recording with this plan.
+Additionally, you get 1 GB of cloud recording with this plan.

 Business – The Business Plan costs $19.99/month/license and comes with all the Pro features.
 Other additions in this tier include hosting meetings with up to 300 participants, managed domains, recording transcripts, company branding, and single sign-on.
 This plan targets small businesses.
 Again, you can opt for the Large Meetings add-on service if you wish to host meetings with more than 300 participants.